code-lab-org/nost-tools/docs/source/documents/icd/index.rst

 defined well in advance of the campaign.
 A blank template for an STM is included in the appendix.

 Table 12.
-NOS-T System Science Traceability Matrix\ |Table Description automatically generated|
+NOS-T System Science Traceability Matrix. (click for larger view)\ |fireSatSTM|

 Each test campaign may comprise multiple test suites, each representing a different scenario beyond the designer's control.
 In this example, the